Side cap: U.S. Navy

-In the U.S. Navy the garrison cap ("cover") was first authorized during World War II, originally for aviators and later for all officers and chief petty officers (CPOs).
+In the United States Navy the garrison cap ("cover") was first authorized during World War II, originally for aviators and later for all officers and chief petty officers (CPOs).
 Blue and white versions, as well as a forest green version for aviation officers and CPOs were later developed, although the blue and white versions were discontinued after the war.
 Today, garrison caps in khaki are almost always worn with service khakis and flight suits.
 Officers wear a miniature version of the officer crest on the left and small rank insignia on the right side of the cap, while CPOs will wear a CPO, SCPO or MCPO fouled anchor on the left as appropriate.
 Like the Marine Corps, and in contrast to their Army and Air Force counterparts, the Navy caps for officers also avoid the use of metallic piping.
 The blue version garrison cap, essentially black, was resurrected in the mid-1990s for wear with the blue working uniforms.
 Enlisted personnel since 2008 have been issued a black garrison cap for wear with the new Navy Service Uniform.
 It has since been authorized for the officer and CPO Service Dress Blue uniforms.
 The garrison cap is also worn by midshipmen and officer candidates.